sidharthmiglani/Data-Science/README.md

 ###  Part2

-#### This machine learning part predicts the polarity of the movies based on cast members and ratings of the movie.
+#### This machine learning part predicts the polarity nature of the movies based on cast members and ratings of the movie.

 ### Files included